 CafeCola | 카페콜라

 After enjoying a drink, we went to Hyeopjae Beach near the cafe.
 Personally, it was the most beautiful beach in Jeju.
 I love the feeling I had there.
 It was so relaxing and beautiful.
 The beach is big and not so crowded.
-The sunset there is one of the the most beautiful sunsets I have ever seen.
+The sunset here is one of the most beautiful sunsets I have ever seen.

 Hyeopjae Beach | 협재해변

 We went to BHC Restaurant to order chicken and grabbed some drinks and rice at CU for dinner.
 It was so good!
-Having dinner and drink on the beach was the best feeling ever.
+Having dinner and a drink on the beach was the best feeling ever.
 We had a very good time there.
 It was definitely one of our unforgettable moments from the trip.